-The Bañados del Este Biosphere Reserve comprises a remarkable complex of ecosystems and a vast complex of coastal wetlands.
-Together, these form a rich habitat for an assortment of wildlife, including myriad species that are categorized as near-threatened or endangered.
+The Bañados del Este Biosphere Reserve in eastern Uruguay comprises a remarkable complex of ecosystems and a vast complex of coastal wetlands.
+Together, these form a rich habitat for wildlife, including near-threatened or endangered species.

-The Bioma Pampa-Quebradas del Norte Biosphere Reserve is located in northern Uruguay and comprises a mosaic of different ecosystems, including a primary forest with subtropical jungle, the quebradas, which represents the southernmost vestige of the Atlantic Forest environment.
+The Bioma Pampa-Quebradas del Norte Biosphere Reserve comprises a mosaic of different ecosystems, including a primary forest with a subtropical jungle: the quebradas, which represents the southernmost vestige of the Atlantic Forest environment.

-Montevideo is both the principal city, most important port and capital of Uruguay.
-Located on the Río de la Plata, it is the commercial, financial, and political center of Uruguay, the city is considered to have the highest quality of life in Latin America.
+Montevideo is the principal city, the most important port, and the capital of Uruguay.
+Located on the Río de la Plata, it is the commercial, financial, and political center of Uruguay and is considered to have the highest quality of life in Latin America.

 The Pampas is a natural region of vast fertile lowland plains in South America that extend from the Atlantic Ocean to the Andes.
 This flat, fertile grassland biome can be divided into three distinct ecoregions: the Uruguayan Savanna, the Humid Pampas and the Semiarid Pampas.

 Río de la Plata is a tapering intrusion of the Atlantic Ocean on the east coast of South America between Uruguay to the north and Argentina to the south.
-It empties into the Atlantic Ocean.
-The Rio de La Plata drainage basin is bounded by the Brazilian Highlands, the Andes Mountains, and Patagonia bound the Río de La Plata drainage basin.
+The Brazilian Highlands, the Andes Mountains, and Patagonia bound the Río de La Plata drainage basin.

 The Uruguay River is a major river in South America.
 Its headwaters originate in Brazil's coastal range.
-The river forms parts of the boundaries of Brazil, Uruguay and Argentina before eventually joining the Paraná River to form the Río de la Plata.
+The river forms parts of the boundaries of Brazil, Uruguay, and Argentina before eventually joining the Paraná River to form the Río de la Plata estuary.